Pro Gaming Guide

 3 Optimize NVIDIA/AMD Control Panel Settings

 Your GPU has its own control panel that overrides in-game settings.
-For maximum performance, you must force it to prioritize speed over visual quality.
+For better performance, you can configure it to prioritize speed over visual quality.

 • For NVIDIA Users: Right-click your desktop and open NVIDIA Control Panel.
 Go to "Manage 3D settings."
 Set Power management mode to Prefer maximum performance.
 Set Texture filtering - Quality to High performance.